charlie-vf/genshin-recipes-blog-api/README.md

 ### profiles

 This app holds data on user profiles.
-It allows users to create and update their profiles, including adding bios (field: content in model).
+It allows users on the front-end to create and update their profiles, including adding bios (stored as field: content in model).

 The serializer allows tracking of number of recipes, followers and following which are displayed on the user's profiles on the client site.

-If the user does not choose to edit their profile with a new image, it will be set to a default image which is the same as the Recipe Blog's logo.
+If the user does not choose to edit their profile with a new image on the front-end site, it will be set to a default image which is the same as the Recipe Blog's logo.

+There are two views:

+- One to create new profiles and hold their recipe, following & followers counts
+- Second to retrieve profile data and update/delete it

+There are a number of filtering options available from the API end, including ordering by most recently created profiles and profiles which are following specific other profiles.

 ### likes & made